Generating leads is the most important component of marketing.

-When it comes to designing landing pages, simplicity is key.
-A cluttered page means a distracted visitor.
+As you've noticed with these examples, when it comes to designing landing pages, simplicity is key.
+A cluttered page will distract your visitor.
 Be brief and to the point; it’s in the offer itself where you give more information.
 In addition to your headline, include a brief paragraph explaining what the offer is, followed by a few bullet points outlining the benefits of the offer.

 18. Emphasize The Benefits Of The Offer